-Erb’s palsy is an injury that occurs when the nerves in a baby’s upper arm are damaged during birth.
-Erb’s palsy is a form of obstetric brachial plexus disorder; the nerves in the brachial plexus give movement and feeling to the baby’s arm, hand and fingers.
-Erb’s palsy can happen when a nerve is stretched unnaturally as the head and shoulders pass through the birth canal.
+Erb’s Palsy can happen when a nerve is stretched unnaturally as the head and the shoulders pass through the birth canal.
 As it affects the spinal cord’s ability to send messages to the arm, the infant usually can’t move the affected shoulder or arm.

-Compression or stretch injury causing temporary disruption of nerve conduction, yet the complete nerve stays intact.
+Compression or stretch injury causes temporary disruption of nerve conduction, yet the complete nerve stays intact.
 This injury will usually heal on its own.

 The nerve is damaged but partially remains intact.